Teamfight Tactics: Units

 Champions from League of Legends are used in Teamfight Tactics and can be obtained at various costs.

 Units in Teamfight Tactics are directly ripped from the champions of League of Legends in which they inherit skins, abilities, and role.
-Each unit has two or three traits and the effective combination of units will activate synergies that would benefit combat against other players (i.e. granting additional combat power, granting gold).
+Each unit can share "traits" with other units that activate synergies to benefit combat against other players (i.e. granting additional combat power, granting gold).
 Teamfight Tactics regularly updates its unit pools in the form of content updates called "sets".

-Unit rarity is separated into category's based on cost, ranging from 1 to 5 gold per unit, higher rarity typically featuring more powerful abilities.
-Each unit is able to be upgraded to tier 2 if three copies of the same unit are found in the shop or Shared Draft.
-A champion can be further upgraded to tier 3 by collecting three tier 2 copies (9 in total).
-Upgrading a champion increases their maximum health, attack damage, and the strength of their unique ability.
+Unit rarity is separated into category's based on cost, typically ranging from 1 to 5 gold per unit and higher rarities possessing more powerful abilities.
+Each unit starts as a "1 star" and is able to be upgraded to "2 star" if three copies of the same unit are found in the shop.
+A unit can be further upgraded to "3 star" by collecting three "2 star" copies (9 units in total).
+Upgrading a unit upgrades their stats and abilities.

 With some exceptions, units have a health bar and a mana bar.
-Taking damage from enemy attacks or abilities will lower a unit's health but increase a unit's mana.
 When a unit's health reaches zero, they are effectively removed from the round.
 When a unit's mana bar is full, they cast a unique ability.
 Some units may start the round with some percentage of their mana bar full, but units generally start the round with no mana unless equipped with special items.

 Items play a pivotal role in team fight tactics by providing bonuses to the holder (such as damage, health and armour) as well as granting them, or other units around them, special effects.
 Items are separated into three main categories: components, completed items and miscellaneous items.
 Components offer comparatively lesser buffs to the holding unit and typically do not offer any special effects, however when combined with another component on the same unit, will transform into a completed item.
 Completed items typically offer better stats and unique effects to strengthen the players units.
 Items can primarily be gained through carousel rounds, computer controlled enemy loot combat rounds or through augments.
 Each unit has three equip-able inventory slots that can be used to hold any combination of completed items, components and special items such as emblems, which grant units additional traits.